lloc/Multisite-Language-Switcher/README.md

 thank [Jürgen Mayer](http://blog.jrmayer.co/) for creating the plugin's banner.

+## Installation

+*  Download the plugin and uncompress it with your preferred unzip programme
+*  Copy the entire directory in your plugin directory of your WordPress blog (/wp-content/plugins)
+*  Activate the plugin in your plugin administration page (by the network administrator on all the blogs or by the root blog administrator for each particular blog).
+*  You need to activate the plugin once in each blog, set the configuration in Options -> Multisite Language Switcher

+Now you can:

+*  connect your translated pages and posts in Posts -> Edit or Page -> Edit
+*  connect your translated categories and tags in Posts -> Categories or Post -> Tags
+*  connect your Custom Post Types and Custom Taxonomies across languages
+*  use the widget, the shortcode [sc_msls] and/or a content_filter which displays a hint to the user if a translation is available
+*  optionally you can place the PHP code `<?php if ( function_exists( 'the_msls' ) ) the_msls(); ?>` directly in your theme files

+Review the [Multisite Language Switcher Website](http://msls.co/) for more information.

 ## Translators

+Thanks to all translators for their great work.

 *  German (de_DE) - [Dennis Ploetner](http://lloc.de/)
 *  Italian (it_IT) - [Antonella Cucinelli](http://www.freely.de/)